ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   composed of containers, namely JSON objects and arrays, and of atomic data, namely null, true, false, numbers, and text strings.
   Also called a JSON value.
+  In this document, often abbreviated to _item_.

+  The term _node_ has the same meaning, but is used to emphasize the location of an item within the Argument, i.e., an item identical to or nested within the JSON data item to which the query is applied to.

 Object:
 : A JSON object as defined in {{-json}}.